-The exporter also required to declare that they are not the manufacturer of the said export goods and are not registered under the erstwhile Central Excise Act, 1944 and they had purchased these goods from a trader who was also not registered under the erstwhile Central Excise Act, 1944.
+The exporter is also required to declare that they are not the manufacturer of the said export goods and are not registered under the erstwhile Central Excise Act, 1944 and they had purchased these goods from a trader who was also not registered under the erstwhile Central Excise Act, 1944.
 They were also required to declare that no rebate (input rebate or/ and final product rebate) would be taken against the exports made against the Shipping Bills.

 However, during the course of investigation, M/s.
-Ocean International failed to produce any such declaration.
+N.S.
+Inc. failed to produce any such declaration.
 Thus, the CB failed to verify the declarations at the time of exports in format annexed with the circular No.16/2009-Customs dated 25.05.2009, which is gross negligence on the part of the CB.
-The mandate provision of 2nd proviso to Rule 3 of Drawback Rule, 1995 is not fulfilled and informed the exporter.
+The mandatory provision of 2nd proviso to Rule 3 of Drawback Rule, 1995 is not fulfilled and not informed to the exporter by the CB.